Sestet

-And smiles that chase away the gloom.

 Early Italian sonnets, and in particular those of Dante, often close with the rhyme arrangement $\mathrm{ABCCBA}$, but in languages where the sonority of syllables is not so great as it is in Italian, it is incorrect to leave a period of five lines between one rhyme and another.
 In the quatorzain, there is, properly speaking, no sestet, but a quatrain followed by a couplet, as in the case of English sonnets.
 Another form of sestet has only two rhymes, $\mathrm{ABABAB}$, as is the case in Gray's famous sonnet On the Death of Richard West.

 The sestet marks the turn of emotion in the sonnet.
 As a rule, with the octave having been more or less objective, reflection should make its appearance in the sestet, with a tendency to the subjective manner.
 For example, in Matthew Arnold's The Better Part, the rough inquirer, who has had his own way in the octave, is replied to as soon as the sestet commences:

 So answerest thou; but why not rather say:

 "Hath man no second life? – Pitch this one high!